ItaiHammer/sPARK/README.md

 ---

+<a id="about"></a>

 ## 📖 About

 > **Coming soon:** App demo showcase when UI is done.

 <img src="assets/demo.gif" alt="App Demo" width="100%" style="border-radius: 10px;">

-sPARK is a web platform that forecasts parking avaiability for San Jose State University, using both live and historical data.
+sPARK is a web platform that forecasts parking availability for San Jose State University, using both live and historical data.
-sPARK's goal is to help students to make more informed parking decisions by knowing which garages will have space before they arrive.
+sPARK’s goal is to help students make more informed parking decisions by knowing which garages will have space before they arrive.

-Made by students for students
+Made by students for students.

 ---

+<a id="features"></a>

 ## ✨ Features